crimx/value-enhancer/README.md

 Sharing vals to other classes directly should be careful.
 Other classes may `dispose` the vals and cause unexpected behavior.

-To share ReadonlyVals to other classes, use a derived val.
+To share ReadonlyVals to other classes, use a ref readonly val.
+It is just like `derive` a val without `transform`.
+It is simpler hence more efficient.

 ```ts
 import { val, derive, type ReadonlyVal } from "value-enhancer";